Brave Story: New Traveler: Gameplay

 After beating the game and watching the credits, the player can save over their current playthrough.
 The new file is marked with a star and is entitled "Epilogue".
 Resuming the game from the star-marked file allows the player to continue the game from the last save point but with access to the new Roster feature under Settings.
 Roster allows the player to place the guest characters Wataru, Meena, Kee Keema, Mitsuru and Kutz into their party any time they please; the guest characters are now at Level 60+ and have new equipment and abilities.
 There will also be an extra part of the game to complete, The Earthrift.

 Reception

 Brave Story: New Traveler received "favorable" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of three eights and one nine for a total of 33 out of 40.
+GamePro said of the game, "It definitely won't be the RPG to own for the PSP, but it will serve up a nice, albeit well-trodden, fantasy world to romp around in for a while."